reefactor/brainfood_reference/README.md

 > Everybody has a plan until they get punched in the mouth
 > -- Mike Tyson

 > Plans are worthless, but planning is everything.
-There is a very great distinction because when you are planning for an emergency you must start with this one thing: the very definition of "emergency" is that it is unexpected, therefore it is not going to happen the way you are planning.
+There is a very great distinction because when you are planning for an emergency you must start with this one thing: the very definition of "emergency" is that it is unexpected, therefore it is not going to happen the way you are planning
 > — Dwight D. Eisenhower

 ##### Tactics
 > The abstract summary of your actions is your strategy; what you'll do to implement the strategy is your tactics.
 Frequently, a strategy at one managerial level is the tactical concern of the next higher level.
 > — Andy Grove (High Output Management)

 > Strategy without tactics is the slowest route to victory.
-Tactics without strategy is the noise before defeat.
+Tactics without strategy is the noise before defeat
 > — Sun Tzu